AmingAndrei/violence.website/content/species/devils/drive.md

 - The resulting structure may resemble a fitted armour or a massive construct, often extending well beyond the user’s natural dimensions.
 - Regardless of external size, the user’s original body is always located near the brain stem region within the generated mass.
-- Körper manifestations provide significant defensive and physical enhancements, effectively functioning as full-body exo-suits or biomechanical avatars.
+- Körper manifestations provide significant defensive and physical enhancements, effectively functioning as full-body exosuits or biomechanical avatars.
 - The user retains full control of the mass, and destruction of the outer structure doesn't results in immediate user death, unless the core region is directly targeted.

 Waffe-Type Drives